HAT-P-19

-HAT-P-19 is a K-type main-sequence star about 650 light-years away.
-The star is old yet metal enriched, having amount of heavy elements 250% of solar abundance.
-The survey in 2012 have failed to find any stellar companions to HAT-P-19.
+HAT-P-19 is a K-type main-sequence star about 658 light-years away.
+The star is old yet metal-enriched, having amount of heavy elements 250% of solar abundance.
+A survey in 2012 failed to find any stellar companions to HAT-P-19.

 Planetary system

 In 2010 a transiting hot Saturn-sized planet was detected.
 Its equilibrium temperature is 984 K, and it is grey in color.

 The transit-timing variation measurements in 2015 and 2018 did not detect additional planets in the system.